 Diesel’s First WWF Championship Run

 With the Lex Luger experiment not working out, Hogan gone once more, Undertaker not in the title picture, and Randy Savage possibly seeking pastures new, Vince McMahon found himself, again, looking for more names to add to his main event scene.
 Yes, the WWF had the ever-reliable Bret Hart, who carried the championship for the most of 1994.
-However, overexposure and the lack of a deeper main event talent pool contributed to the drop in popularity of the far more charismatic Hulk Hogan in 1992, and this may have weighed heavily in Vince McMahon’s mind these few short years later.
+However, overexposure and the lack of a deeper main event talent pool contributed to the drop in popularity of the far more charismatic Hulk Hogan in 1992.
+This may have weighed heavily in Vince McMahon’s mind these few short years later.
 In the monster Diesel and his quick rise through the company, McMahon took a gamble and gave Nash the ball to run with.
-With Hart still in the title picture, the WWF had a backup plan in case the Diesel project did not bear fruit, and Diesel’s first big title defense would be against the dependable "Hitman" at the approaching Royal Rumble.
+With Hart still in the title picture, the WWF had a backup plan if the Diesel project did not bear fruit, and Diesel’s first big title defense would be against the dependable "Hitman" at the approaching Royal Rumble.

 In hindsight, the sub-standard 1995 edition of the Royal Rumble was vital for many reasons.
 Diesel, now solidified as the company’s number one babyface, wrestled the very popular Bret Hart in somewhat of a coming-out party.
 Nash and Bret put on an excellent title match, telling a great story as Hart worked over the more massive champion’s legs in an attempt to prepare for his Sharpshooter finish.
 In previous years, Lex Luger and even Hogan himself would see waning crowd reactions when pushed as the babyface champion as "The Hitman" garnered more cheers in his quest for championship gold, somewhat harming the WWF plans in the process.
 This occasion was different; however, as Diesel’s popularity at this point seemed to match Hart’s own, and fans in attendance cheered them both.
 Constant run-ins from the likes of Michaels and Jeff Jarrett ended this match in a no contest, but as Diesel and Hart shook hands afterward, nobody was protesting at Bret’s lack of a title win.
 This was a big step in the right direction for the WWF, and Nash himself, as McMahon looked for new talent in his main event picture.